 Partners’ spouses must consent to any spousal clauses, usually through a signed joinder to the operating agreement.

 Buy-sell agreements are an essential component of any comprehensive partnership agreement, but they must be carefully crafted to ensure they are clear, binding, and enforceable.
-At Hendershot Cowart P.C., we help entrepreneurs, partners, shareholders, and business professionals in a range industries establish and preserve the essential agreements that protect their businesses.
-To speak with a lawyer about yours, contact us.
+At Hendershot Cowart P.C., we help entrepreneurs, partners, shareholders, and business professionals in a range of industries establish and preserve the essential agreements that protect their businesses.
+To speak with a lawyer about yours, contact us today.